 On the other hand, when you don’t tell unqualified clients, “I don’t think we’re going to be a good fit for each other,” and you close the deal knowing it might turn sour, you’re hurting everybody.

 Being resolute in your sales process leads to being unwavering in your qualification process.
-That leads to the best clients.
+Over time, you’ll gain more confidence in sales that will help you in every aspect, from price positioning to tracking KPIs.

 Being Resolute Leads to Better Selling